How to Plan a Family Trip to Kaikoura

 Wildlife is something that never fails to impress.
 With Kaikoura being the mecca of marine wildlife on the South Island, the marine mammals are sure to be the main focus of your family visit to Kaikoura.
 From swimming with seals to watching whales, the activities in Kaikoura are not only extremely memorable but family-friendly.
 And it doesn’t even have to be all on the water, with sheep shearing shows and a kid-friendly museum also to enjoy.
-We’ll guide you through some of the top experiences, as well as comfortable accommodation for families in Kaikoura, in this complete guide to Kaikoura for families.
+We’ll guide you through some of the top experiences, as well as comfortable accommodations for families and dining recommendations in Kaikoura, in this complete travel guide to Kaikoura for families.

 - Ride the Coastal Pacific train

 - Go on a whale watching tour with Whale Watch Kaikoura

 - Watch a sheep shearing show at Point Sheep Shearing